 The 123 of AEC: Renewing the Architecture, Engineering and Construction Industry with Satellite Imagery - 08/09/2020

 A reoccurring sustainable issue faced by the Architecture, Engineering and Construction (AEC) industry is that of green buildings.
 The global market for green construction is projected to reach $364.6 billion USD by 2022.
 The demand for this kind of minimally invasive construction design will not only increase over the next 25 years, but is also set to significantly alter the industry.
-Combined with population growth, a challenge now exists for AEC professionals to creative innovative designs that are both economical and sustainable long term.
+Combined with population growth, a challenge now exists for AEC professionals to create innovative designs that are both economical and sustainable long term.
 Incorporating Very High Resolution (VHR) optical satellite imagery into the planning and development stages of any AEC project can provide solutions.

 (This article is brought to you by European Space Imaging)